nhscc/airports.api.hscc.bdpa.org/README.md

 > queries.

 > Note: to generate stochastic flight states, you must hydrate the database.
-> Stochastic flight states are generated automatically only when the API is
+> Stochastic flight states are generated one time only: when the API is run in
-> run in development mode.
-In production, the functionality is provided by
+> development mode, `HYDRATE_DB_ON_STARTUP=true`, and the index page is
-> the `generate-flights` script found at
+> accessed.
+In production, the functionality is provided by the
-> `external-scripts/bin/generate-flights.js`.
+> `generate-flights` script found at `external-scripts/bin/generate-flights.js`.

 ## Available commands